 - Organizational Structure: Describe how your nonprofit is organized, from board to staff.
-Describe any subsidiaries, the stage of maturity your organization has reached, your objectives, plans to scale (or grow), and list a few of the trends in your specific nonprofit area.
+Describe any subsidiaries, the stage of maturity your organization has reached, your objectives, and plans to grow.
+List a few of the trends in your specific nonprofit area.

-- Products, Programs or Services: List and describe what products you may produce or distribute, what programs you will offer, and/or services you plan to provide.
+- Products, Programs, or Services: List and describe what products you may produce or distribute, what programs you will offer, and services you plan to provide.
 Include special features such as delivery processes, sources of products, the benefits of what you offer and what your future development plans are.
-Provide information on any copyrights, trademarks or patents your organization has protected.
+Provide information on any copyrights, trademarks, or patents your organization has protected.
 Explain any new products and services you will eventually launch.

 - Operational Plan: How do you plan to deliver your services?
 Where will your facility be located?
-Do you have equipment and/or inventory?
-Explain how you plan to maintain your operation and how you will evaluate the impact of your programs and services.
+Do you have equipment or inventory?
+Explain how you plan to maintain your operation and plans for future growth.